Works agreements explained: From working hours to working from home

 • They do not have a direct and mandatory effect on the employment relationship.

 Collective agreements take precedence.
 A works agreement is a contract between the works council and the employer.
-A collective agreement, by contrast, is made between trade unions and employers or employers’ associations.
-If certain matters are already regulated – or typically regulated – by a collective agreement, the parties in the workplace may not make separate agreements on the same topics.
-This is known as the regulation ban (Regelungssperre, Section 77 (3) BetrVG).
+By contrast, trade unions and employers or employers’ associations negotiate collective agreements.
+If a collective agreement already regulates certain matters — or typically regulates them — the employer and works council cannot conclude separate arrangements on the same issues.
+German law refers to this as the regulation ban (“Regelungssperre”, Section 77 (3) BetrVG).

 Exceptions: